Join us for an adventure in flavor!

 A big pot of Caldo is so much more than a soup.
 A good Caldo is a warm family moment, a room filled with laughter.

-Melt in your mouth beef simmered for hours in a beautifully flavored, yet delicately tasty, bone broth with loads of varied colorful vegetables cooked to perfection… served in your biggest available bowl to accommodate all the goodies.
+Melt in your mouth beef simmered for hours in a beautifully flavored, yet delicately tasty, bone broth with loads of varied colorful vegetables cooked to perfection.
+Serve it in your biggest available bowl to accommodate all the goodies.

 That’s, my friends, is Caldo de Res.
-One sip and you are going to crave this pot of Caldo every now and then…
+One sip and you are going to crave a pot of Caldo every now and then…

 Caldo de Res is a flavorful Mexican beef and vegetable soup tat simmers for hours in a beautiful homemade broth.

 When you think of clear broth soup, Mexican cuisine never comes to mind.
-But we discovered the amazing, jam packed, flavors the broth gets with meatballs and tons of veggies when we cooked our Albondigas Soup.
+But I discovered the amazing, jam-packed flavors the broth gets with meatballs and tons of veggies when I cooked my Albondigas Soup.

 What is Caldo de Res?